cf73/fd2/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'For over 30 years we have sought out the finest audio equipment in the world to bring the thrill and magic of music home.
-We are proud to offer these industry-leading brands through our network of dealers.'
+        text: "A leading importer and distributor of the world's finest audio equipment for over 30 years, Fidelis Distribution is proud to represent industry-leading brands, and to work with our nationwide network of super musical dealers.
+Together, we ensure that the spiritual passion of music continues to reach new generations of listeners."
 brand_partners_blurb: 'We are proud to offer these industry-leading brands through our network of dealers...'
-brand_slogan: 'We partner with our network of trusted dealers spread the passion of music.'
+brand_slogan: 'We partner with our network of trusted dealers to spread the passion of music.'
 services_offered:
   -
     id: D8Mtwai7